 Once a full list exists, and these key questions are answered for all applications, the integration team can evaluate which applications can be migrated on their own and which ones may need to be tackled simultaneously.
-This application inventory will then be used to determine the appropriate strategy for each application, considering the goals of the business, and the mid- to long-term term solution definition of the acquiring company.
+This application inventory will then be used to determine the appropriate strategy for each application, considering the goals of the business, and the mid- to long-term term solution definition of the acquiring company

-3 Develop a Standard Vocabulary of Application Strategies
+3. Develop a Standard Vocabulary of Application Strategies

 As noted above, a very accurate and comprehensive inventory of applications within the acquired organization must be developed and maintained.
 With that information, application disposition decisions can and must be made for each application.
 Each application must somehow be integrated into the new combined organization in an effective manner.

 To effectively determine application disposition strategies, it is important to develop a general strategy from two common options.

-OPTION 1: Lift & Shift, then Integrate
+OPTION 1: LIFT & SHIFT, THEN INTEGRATE

 Imagine the acquired organization has 300 applications, which need to be integrated into the new combined organization.
 In this strategy, the integration team moves these applications into the new organization as-is.
 That is, they simply lift and shift these into the appropriate infrastructure of the new organization.
-This first part of the process does not truly integrate these applications with the acquiring organization's applications.
+This frst part of the process does not truly integrate these applications with the acquiring organization's applications.
 For example, perhaps the acquired organization uses Workday for human resource purposes, but the acquiring organization uses SuccessFactors.
-Or the two organizations use different quality management systems, or document management systems.
+Or the two This first part of the process does not truly integrate these applications with the acquiring organization's applications.
+For example, perhaps the acquired organization uses Workday for human resource purposes, but the acquiring organizations use different quality management systems, or document management systems.
 After this first lift and shift effort, this inconsistency remains.